What is OSPF?

 Problem Description

-2. Each server can be deployed to at most one node;
+- Each server can be deployed to at most one node;

-4. The traffic at transit nodes must be balanced.
+- Transit node traffic must be balanced.

 Sets